-As the program progresses, we are obtaining valuable information vital to conducting business in these localities.
+As the program progresses, we are obtaining valuable information vital to conducting business in ive the Children Jap these localities.
 For example, we have learned the challenges that face rural areas located far from cities, such as damage done by rats to equipment installed at facilities and poor supply channels for paper refills.